michalmonday/RFID-cloner/rfidCloner 2/README.md

  >Main menu -> Settings -> Debugging -> Info

  # Bugs
--please let me know if you encounter any
+Please let me know if you encounter any